Sarah Sayifwanda: Early life and education

-Zambian Government
+Political career

-Mwanwasa Administration
+Mwanwasa Administration (2006 - 2008)

-Sayifwanda served from Zambezi East in the National Assembly of Zambia as a member of the Movement for Multiparty Democracy from 2006 to 2011, and as a member of the United Party for National Development from 2011 to 2016.
+Sayifwanda served for Zambezi East in the National Assembly of Zambia as a member of the Movement for Multi-Party Democracy from 2006 to 2016.
 She was a backbencher in the legislature.
 Levy Mwanawasa appointed Sayifwanda as Minister of Agriculture and Cooperatives when he was elected.
 Mwanawasa created the Ministry of Gender and Women in Development in 2006.
 At the time, Patricia Mulasikwanda was appointed minister.
+In 2007 during a cabinet reshuffle, Sayifwanda was appointed as the Minister of Transport.

-Banda Administration
+Banda Administration (2008 - 2011)

 On 14 November 2008, Zambian President Rupiah Banda renamed the Ministry of Gender and Women in Development to the Ministry of Gender and Development, with Sayifwanda as minister.
 She held this role until 2011.
 While minister, Sayifwanda focused on decreasing the use of women to traffic drugs, promoting women's representation in politics, fighting marital violence, and providing support for people with intellectual disabilities.

-Sata Administration
+Sata and Lungu Administration (2011 - 2020)

 Sayifwanda was appointed as Gender Deputy Minister by Michael Sata of the Patriotic Front in 2011, but declined the role.
-She later defected from the Movement for Multiparty Democracy to the United Party for National Development (UPND) with ten other MMD members of parliament.
+In 2016, she defected from the Movement for Multiparty Democracy to the United Party for National Development with ten other MMD members of parliament.

 In 2019, Zambian police arrested Sayifwanda for allegedly inciting a tribal fight between the Lundas and Luvales during an Electoral Commission of Zambia delimitation.

 Death and legacy

 Sayifwanda died on 31 December 2020 at Solwezi General Hospital due to illness.
 She was granted an official state funeral and day of national mourning (5 January 2021) by President Edgar Lungu.
 She was laid to rest in Kimeteto Cemetery in Solwezi.
 Sayifwanda's service at United Church of Zambia Trinity Congregation was widely attended by politicians from both her party and the opposition.
-Some of the attendees included North Western Province Minister Nathaniel Mubukwanu, UPND leader Hakainde Hichilema, and PF official Koshita Shengamo.
+Some of the attendees included North-Western Province Minister Nathaniel Mubukwanu, UPND leader Hakainde Hichilema, and PF official Koshita Shengamo.
 She was a trustee of UPND.